-Kurdish PKK announces it’s withdrawing fighters from Turkiye to Iraq
+Kurdish PKK announces it is withdrawing fighters from Turkiye to Iraq

 It released a picture showing 25 fighters – among them eight women – who had already travelled there from Turkiye.

-The PKK, which formally renounced its 40-year armed struggle in May, is currently making the transition from armed insurgency to democratic politics in a bid to end one of the region’s longest conflicts, which claimed some 50,000 lives.
+The PKK, which formally renounced its 40-year armed struggle in May, is currently making the transition from armed rebellion to democratic politics in a bid to end one of the region’s longest conflicts, which killed some 50,000 people.

-But it urged Turkiye to take the necessary steps to push forward the process which began a year ago when Ankara offered an unexpected olive branch to its jailed leader Abdullah Ocalan.
+But it urged Turkiye to take the necessary steps to push forward the process, which began a year ago when Ankara offered an unexpected olive branch to its jailed leader, Abdullah Ocalan.

 “The legal and political steps required by the process … and the laws of freedom and democratic integration necessary to participate in democratic politics must be put in place without delay,” it said.